Black Tax vs. Ubuntu

 This “state capture” mechanism has left the idea of socio-economic equality in shambles as the unemployment rate from the year end of 2019 sits at 29.1%, 6.6 million people, of which 3.3 million are unemployed or untrained youth.
 The blame is shifted on to foreign nationals looking to create their own opportunities from absolutely no help, thus causing barbaric xenophobic attacks, most recently in the last quarter of 2019.

-Another scapegoat is that of the Covid-19 pandemic, as a further 2.2 million jobs have been lost in the 2nd quarter of 2020 and the GDP having shrunk by more than 50%.
+Another scapegoat is that of the Covid-19 pandemic, as a further 2.2 million jobs were lost in the 2nd quarter of 2020 and the GDP having shrunk by more than 50%.
 But the problems have been there long before.
 The looting of the Covid-19 Relief funds of R500 Billion (est: $30 300 000 000), which is answered till this day, is an X-ray scan, highlighting the underlying factors of our demise – Large Scale Corruption.

 The public school system, especially in township schools, is in terrible shape.
 Most black run creches (nursery schools) are not up to standard, being more of day care centers that don’t equip children with the necessary tools to set them up for school.

 Just as with the schools, they are mostly in neglected and gang ridden communities, making learning even more difficult.
-This is compounded by the fact that most children to go bed on an empty stomach and largely depend on feeding schemes at school.
+This is compounded by the fact that most children go to bed on an empty stomach and largely depend on feeding schemes at school.

 Graduating High School is a major achievement in its own right.
 After the celebrations, the reality of expensive fees of the higher education spectrum are nightmares come true.